 The story has it that Jangalia Gaon won battles in the past and thus the name Jangalia Gaon.
-Though WHAT BATTLES, however, is something that no one knows — probably a long mythical story with most locals having no idea about.
+Though WHAT BATTLES, however, is something that no one knows — probably a long mythical story with most locals have no idea about.

 But it is from this explanation only that the name Jangalia was derived.
 ‘Jang’ in Hindi literally translates to ‘battle’.
 And ‘Gaon’ translates to ‘a village’.
-‘Lia’ means ‘to take or win-over something’.
+‘Lia’ means ‘to take or win over something’.

-At less than 15km from the popular tourist destination of Bhimtal, Jangalia Gaon defines the idea of an offbeat and relaxing tourist destination in a true and conscious form.
+Less than 15km from the popular tourist destination of Bhimtal, Jangalia Gaon defines the idea of an offbeat and relaxing tourist destination in a true and conscious form.

 What to Do In Jangalia Gaon